Role of a New Jersey Alimony Lawyer

-In order to work through the issues that the two parties are facing, an experienced attorney will advocate for their client to the mediator.
+In order to work through the alimony issues that the two parties are facing, an experienced New Jersey attorney’s role is to advocate for their client to the mediator.
 This process could decrease the tension between the two parties and allow them to continue to work productively to reach a settlement.

 Offering Legal Advice

-A qualified legal professional in the area could provide valuable guidance to both parties of an alimony agreement, as well as advice that is specifically tailored to each party’s situation.
+A qualified legal professional in New Jersey could provide valuable guidance to both parties of an alimony agreement, as well as advice that is specifically tailored to each party’s situation.
 Both parties should be acquainted with all of their expenses, their assets, their liability, and their tax returns, and they should secure documentation that could help them in knowing their financial predicament.

 To the Alimony Payor

-An alimony lawyer could advise the payor of spousal support to maintain the status quo during the proceedings.
+An attorney could advise the payor of alimony to maintain the status quo during the proceedings.
 They should stay aware of the other party’s spending habits and mark any significant changes, such as a sudden increase in spending and asking for additional funds that they didn’t normally ask for during the marriage.
 This extra level of scrutiny could ensure that the other party does not play games to increase expenses or remove funds for their own benefits during the payment calculation process.

 Additionally, if the alimony payor is going to be fulfilling their support obligations by paying bills, a lawyer could advise them to pay the bills directly if they are concerned that the other party will not use the money appropriately.
 For example, if the payor makes the mortgage or car payments directly rather putting the money into a joint account and relying on the other person to use the money for those purposes, they can reduce the risk of their ex abusing their spousal support.